NateEag/dotfiles/readme.md

 to make it easier for people to use programs that do not fit their needs.

 Assistive devices are useful even for those without handicaps.

+## .password-store Notes

+I use [pass](https://passwordstore.org) to manage my personal password collection.

+I also use it for managing most work password collections.

+Keeping those collections distinct but usable on the same machine is very easy - keep your personal collection in its own git repository, with a `.gpg-id` in its root folder as usual.

+On a machine where you want multiple password collections available but kept distinct, check the extra ones out to somewhere other than `~/.password-store`, then symlink their folders from `~/.password-store`.

+For example, checkout a personal repo at `~/personal/.password-store`, then do `ln -s $HOME/personal/.password-store $HOME/.password-store/personal`.
+Showing, inserting, listing, and editing passwords should work exactly like you expect, as long as the GPG key for the repo is loaded.

+I have not figured out how to push / pull the nested repositories with `pass git push` and `pass git pull`.
+It's not too hard to do it manually, though.

+This process could work okay for managing password sets for different teams in a software company, as long as the teams stick to an agreed-upon convention for password repo layout and password file contents.
+OTOH, you could also just use a single repo with differing `.gpg-id` files per directory, and only share GPG keys/passwords with team members who are supposed to have access to a given resource.

+This strategy should be at least workable for managing shared passwords for multiple teams